 If you aren’t familiar with Romanesco it is a mild-flavored cruciferous vegetable in the broccoli and cauliflower family.
 It is available in the fall and now through the spring, liking cold weather for growing.
 Its alien form of prismatic lime-green florets is its most eye-catching feature certainly, but I love the texture and flavor.
 If it is not available I’d substitute traditional broccoli to this recipe.

 In becoming reacquainted with the fresh, healthy, easy stir fry I’ve vowed to make it in some form at least once a week.
 For those with little time, preparing the ingredients beforehand and storing them in the refrigerator allows a 10 minutes meal.
-And one undoubtedly better for us than something you’d slap in the microwave!
+And the easy Orange Chicken and Romenesco Stir Fry with Clementines is one undoubtedly better for us than something you’d slap in the microwave!

 Orange Chicken and Romenesco Stir Fry with Clementines